AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/use-home-calendar-view.md

    -->

    <!--
-   In the Production environment, select from the following filter options:
+   <p data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">In the Production environment, select from the following filter options: </p>
    -->

    <table cellspacing="0">